jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 Note that all of those files need to be -1 because the count includes a header.

+> Individual metaphlan2 files are not provided here due to redundency with
+> combined file(s)

 Finally, some read statistics by applying the same 0.01% threshold used in MALT
 are gained via the `099-MetaPhlan2_Summary_statistics.R` script.
 These were